-In an experiment by Chabot & Dutil (1999), 5 ml/L (converted from 73% O2 saturation at 10℃, 28‰, and 1013.25 hPa) was estimated to be a critical value concentration beyond which negative effects on growth and condition were observed on cod.
+In an experiment by Chabot & Dutil (1999), 5 ml/L (converted from 73% O2 saturation at 10℃, 28‰, and 1013.25 hPa) was estimated to be a critical value concentration below which negative effects on growth and condition were observed on cod.
 This value is higher than a meta-analytic estimate across fishes of a 3.15 ml/L threshold, below which negative effects on fish growth occur (Hrycik et al., 2017).
-However, despite our data spanning oxygen levels above and below these values, we do not find support for a threshold in the relationship between condition and oxygen [see also ref.
-15].
-Instead we found a linear positive effect of oxygen, which is in agreement with previous studies showing that exposure to low-oxygen areas is associated with low condition in Baltic cod (Limburg and Casini, 2019; Casini et al., 2021).
+However, despite our data spanning oxygen levels above and below these values, we do not find support for a threshold in the relationship between condition and oxygen, in contrast to Casini et al., (2021).
+That oxygen is positively associated with condition is however in line with both Limburg and Casini (2019) and Casini et al., (2021), despite differences in methodological approaches.
 However, we can only speculate if the positive association is due to higher oxygen being correlated with richer habitats that feature higher food availability, if there are direct physiological impacts at a higher threshold in the wild, or if behavioral responses (e.g., movement between high and low oxygen area) essentially remove any measurable thresholds in natural systems.

 An indirect effect of declining oxygen on condition is the potential amplification of intra- and interspecific competition with flounder for shared benthic prey species, such as the isopod S. entomon, due to habitat contraction of cod caused by the expansion of “dead zones” (Casini et al., 2016a, 2021; Orio et al., 2019; Haase et al., 2020).
 To address the potential effects of changes in intra- and inter-specific competition, we used predicted density of flounder and cod at the haul- and at the ICES rectangle-level, as well as S. entomon densities as covariates.
-We detected a negative effect of cod haul-level density on cod condition, in line with previous studies finding density-dependent effects on growth (Svedäng and Hornborg, 2014), though the effect is uncertain and minor compared to the other predictors.
-We did not detect an effect of flounder density at any scale.
-However, biomass density is not a direct measure of competition—areas with higher densities of cod and flounder could simply also have more food.
+We did not detect a negative effect of cod density on cod condition, in contrast to previous studies suggesting density-dependent effects on growth (Svedäng and Hornborg, 2014).
+Flounder density was also not clearly linked to condition at any scale.
+That said, growth is not the same as condition and biomass density is not a direct measure of competition—areas with higher densities of cod and flounder could simply also have more food.
 It could also be because the biomass of both cod and flounder have been at relatively low levels during the past three decades from a historical perspective (Tomczak et al., 2022).
-The effect of S. entomon at the rectangle level was positive, but uncertain and small in magnitude.
-(2020)(Casini et al., 2016a; Mion et al., 2021)This lack of a clear effect could be due to benthic food availability not changing dramatically over the time period in the southern Baltic Sea, as shown in Svedäng et al. (Svedäng et al., 2022).
+We do find statistically clear positive effects of S. entomon biomass density at the rectangle level.
+This is interesting, because Neuenfeldt et al., (2020) found that cod had more saduria in stomachs in the years 1963–1988 compared to 1994–2014.
+However, the time period 1963–1988 contains years with both low and high body growth and condition in cod (Casini et al., 2016a; Mion et al., 2021).
+Moreover, Svedäng et al. (Svedäng et al., 2022) recently showed that benthic food availability has not changed dramatically over the time period in the southern Baltic Sea.
+More studies are needed to determine why cod seem to feed less on S. entomon and if it is related to competition.